flycodelab/devenv_basic/regex/README.md

 ```

-Inside a collection, you have to use special character classes.
-[Vim regex with metacharacters inside bracket - Stack Overflow](https://stackoverflow.com/questions/7341322/vim-regex-with-metacharacters-inside-bracket)
+([Vim regex with metacharacters inside bracket - Stack Overflow](https://stackoverflow.com/questions/7341322/vim-regex-with-metacharacters-inside-bracket)) Inside a collection, you have to use special character classes.
 ---

 ```